bcallaway11/uga-cbai-workshop/README.md

----
-title: "Difference-in-Differences Workshop for Terry Center for Business Analytics and Insights"
+# Difference-in-Differences Workshop for Terry Center for Business Analytics and Insights
----

 These are the materials for the difference-in-differences workshop for the Terry Center for Business Analytics and Insights (CBAI) at UGA